 Delegated legislation is a kind of subordinate legislation.
-Generally the ‘delegated legislation’ means the law made by the executive under the powers delegated to it by the Supreme legislative authority.
-It comes in the form of orders, by laws etc. The Committee on Minister’s power said that the term delegated legislation has two meanings-
+Generally, the ‘delegated legislation’ means the law made by the executive under the powers delegated to it by the Supreme legislative authority.
+It comes in the form of orders, bye-laws etc. The Committee on Minister’s power said that the term delegated legislation has two meanings-

 1. Firstly, it means the exercise of power that is delegated to the executive to make rules.